 Notorious shootist and womanizer Quirt Evans' horse collapses as he passes a Quaker family's home.
 Quirt has been wounded, and the kindly family takes him in to nurse him back to health against the advice of others.
 The handsome Evans quickly attracts the affections of their beautiful daughter, Penelope.
 He develops an affection for the family and their faith, but his troubled past follows him.

-Miss Hinklefink inherits a western ranch, and to spend the summer with Professor Townley, she invites Freddie, Dodie, Betty, Lee, and Roy to spend their vacation on the ranch if Townley will chaperone.
-Meanwhile, a real estate agent tries to persuade her to send the kids home when desperadoes rob the bank.
+Beloved teacher Miss Hinklefink inherits a western ranch, and to spend the summer with Professor Townley, she invites students Freddie, Dodie, Betty, Lee and Roy to join if Townley will co-chaperone.
+Sketchy real-estate agent Tom Sneed tries to persuade her to send the kids home when desperadoes rob the bank.
+Sneed's henchman mistakes Freddie for a baby-faced killer framed for a murder actually committed by Sneed, and ranch foreman Big Jim, also working for Sneed, tries to kill Freddie.

 Gene Autry is back near the saddle, trying to help out a crippled jockey.
 Gene is certain that the jockey can ride in the Big Race if the lad can regain his self-confidence.
 Meanwhile, Gene and comical sidekick Sterling Holloway have another problem on their hands: A rogue stallion has "kidnapped" Gene's prize mare.
 Piloting a plane, Autry seeks out and locates the stallion.